riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 # Summary

-I present a rough transcript of the June 2016 GiveWell (Clear Fund) board meeting and provide light commentary.
-Topics discussed in the meeting include:
+I present a rough transcript of the [June 2016 GiveWell (The Clear Fund) board meeting][gw] and provide light commentary.
+Topics discussed in the meeting
+include:

 - More details of Open Phil's split from GiveWell
 - GiveWell's [staff growth][sg]